 The company is innovative and offers scalable and open hardware that can be used for both legacy and cloud-based access control systems.

 The inter-operability of Mercury Security hardware is attributed to Open Supervised Device Protocol (OSDP), which can be extended to IP environments.

-Mercury Security's controllers are Ethernet-enabled and allow a seamless integration with predominantly HID based access control systems.
+Mercury Security's controllers are ethernet-enabled and allow a seamless integration with predominantly HID-based access control systems.

-Note: This article has been updated to reflect on HID Global's recent acquisition of Mercury Security.
+Note: This article has been updated to reflect HID Global's recent acquisition of Mercury Security.
 Kisi Security has no affiliation or partnership with Mercury Security.